vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 memory and CPU cycles in the serving phase, and Microsoft researchers have undoublty had this in mind when using 100 dimensions with `int8` precision for the embedding.

+In the [first post](../billion-scale-knn)in this series we discussed some of the benefits of working with binarized vector datasets where the original vector representation (e.g, `int8`) is transformed to binary.
+We don't train a binary representation model, but instead use the unsupervised *sign* threshold function.
 Using the threshold function, we convert the mentioned *SPACEV-1B* vector dataset to a new and binarized dataset.
 Both queries and document vectors are binarized, and we use the [hamming distance metric](https://docs.vespa.ai/en/reference/schema-reference.html#distance-metric) for the NNS